christopherclary/appropriate-tech/README.md

 ## Warm-up (30 minutes)

 <b>Introductions</b><br>
 Write your first name on a Hello sticker.
-Give your sticker to someone else.
-Put your sticker on your chest.
+I will give my sticker to someone and take their.
+Then they give my name to someone and take their.
+So on until everyone has given their name away.
+Wear the sticker.
 For the remainder of the class this is your name.
-Does anyone what to share why they gave their name to that person? <br>
+Does anyone what to share why they gave away or took the name that they did? <br>

 <b>What is appropriation?</b> <br>
 History -- Marcel Duchamp's readymades <br>